 - local, state or national newspapers

 - industry publications, trade journals, or specialist publications.

-TIP: Use general terms to advertise your business and don’t disclose the business name.
+Use general terms to advertise your business and don’t disclose the business name.

 Ensure potential buyers sign a confidentiality agreement